 Image the 48-well casting plate under a recording device with an integrated area scan camera placed at a fixed distance, equipped with a high-resolution monochrome image sensor [1-TXT].
 To perform automated detection of the pole’s tips containing fluorescent dye and for maximizing the contrast, use a near-UV light source [2].

-Talent imaging 48-well plate under a recording device TEXT: Resolution: ≥ 5 mega-pixels
+Talent placing 48-well plate under a recording device TEXT: Resolution: ≥ 5 mega-pixels

-Talent using near UV light source
+Talent using near UV light source SCREEN 4: To be provided by the authors: The recording of brightness being converted in a dark backgroung image displaying the bright dots which correspond to the pole’s tips.

-Measure the distance between the poles from daily records using image processing program or automated analysis by running recorded images on software to detect high contrast bright pixels on a dark background [1].
+Measure the distance between the poles from daily records using an automated analysis by running the recorded images on a software to detect high contrast bright pixels on a dark background or an image processing program [1].

-SCREEN: To be provided by the authors: The image processing program being opened, images being run, and high contrast bright pixels visible on the screen.
+SCREEN 5: To be provided by the authors: The image processing program being opened, images being run, and high contrast bright pixels visible on the screen.